pandaslab-dev/pandaslides/README.md

 For this project, I made an attempt to utilize Codex and Claude to improve the front-end from my original design.
 Slowly trying to improve my trust of these models, as I know tasks will sometimes be handed off.

+This forced me to learn to utilize a DESIGN.md document, to keep the visual style consistent with what I had designed.

 ## Tech stack

 - TypeScript